nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 ## Find student by activity: `findactivity`
-Finds an existing student in the address book by the activities they are participating in
+Finds an existing student in the application by the activities they are participating in
 - Format: `findactivity ACTIVITIY [MORE ACTIVITIES]`
   - Returns a list of students with the specified `ACTIVITY`
     - Matches based on students that have specified `ACTIVITY` and not just exactly those activities only